swcarpentry/python-novice-inflammation/_extras/additional_material.md

 ---
-layout: page
 title: "Additional material"
-permalink: /extra_material/
 ---
 A collection of facts about Python that do not fit into the main lesson either due to the scope or time constraints of the main lesson.